omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 ![chart of Uranus longitude without Neptune](UranusLongitudeNoNeptune.png)

-If we put back Uranus into the integration, we see that the longitude difference falls to 1.4 arcsec, or 1% of previous chart.
+If we restore Uranus in the calculations, we see that the longitude difference falls to 1.4 arcsec, or 1/100 of previous results.

 ![chart Uranus longitude with Neptune back](UranusLongitudeWithNeptuneAdded.png)